 Has your ROG Phone 2 entered an endless boot loop or is it showing a black screen and not responding?
 This could be caused while performing things like rooting, flashing custom ROMs, restoring stock firmware, or performing any other sort of manual flashing.
-In this guide, you will learn how to unbrick your ROG Phone 2 from a hard-brick by flashing the stock firmware using EDL.
+In this guide, you will learn how to unbrick your ROG Phone 2 from a hard-bricked state by flashing the stock firmware using EDL mode.

 Asus’ ROG Phone 2 has received some decent support from the custom development community in terms of software modding.
 You can root the phone via Magisk, install TWRP recovery on it, flash custom ROMs, and do much more.
 However, any of these sorts of software modifications also come with a slight possibility of bricking the phone if done wrong.

 Normally, these are soft-bricks, which means the phone can easily be recovered by manually flashing the stock firmware, which should also be your first plan-of-action in such situations.

 - Instructions to Flash Firmware on ROG Phone 2 using EDL Mode

 A Hard-Bricked ROG Phone 2

 But what should you do if it’s a hard-brick?
 In such a case, your phone wouldn’t be able to enter Fastboot Mode, could show a black screen, and might even not respond to any physical button presses.
 You might feel like the phone is beyond recovery and the last resort would be to take it to an official service center for a repair, which could also be costly.

 But here’s some light of hope for you – It can be recovered with the right tool and the right firmware!
 If your ROG Phone 2 has landed in such an ordeal and has been hard-bricked, you can unbrick it by flashing the stock firmware via EDL mode.